Management thinker Peter Drucker is often quoted as saying that “you can’t manage what you can’t measure.”

 If you can’t measure it, you can’t improve it. – Peter Drucker

-We're constantly working to define success and set tangible, measurable goals.
-If you partner with GuavaBox to pursue inbound marketing for your business, we begin our relationship by clearly defining success in measurable terms.
+We’re constantly working to define success and set tangible, measurable goals.
+If you partner with GuavaBox to pursue growth with inbound marketing for your business, we begin our relationship by clearly defining success in measurable terms.

 American Statistician W. Edwards Deming famously said: “In God we trust, all others must bring data.”

 We look at the number of sales required to meet your growth goals.
 We want to know exactly how many qualified leads you need to generate those sales, and we work to define the amount of website traffic necessary to generate that leads goal.

 These numbers make us very vulnerable: we run the risk of disappointing our clients by not achieving the goals.
 Tangible success metrics mean that we either win or lose, there’s no middle ground.
 You either achieved your goal or you failed.

 This transparent mindset, however, is incredibly beneficial to us.
 Here’s why:

 By clearly defining what results constitute a win, we are able to make objective, data-driven decisions both internally and for our clients.

 We don’t set standardized processes because we have a hunch they might work, because we heard a neat idea on the radio, or because it’s the way everybody does it.
 We define success, try a process, and make adjustments based on the facts.